system76/docs/_articles/extraDrive.md

 ![Disks Application Open](http://archive.system76.com/images/drive-instructions/Step1.png)

 Click on your extra drive in the list.
 You can identify it by size, or by the label; the extra drive is usually /dev/sdb or /dev/sdc.
-It will *not* be /dev/sda; this is your primary drive.

 ## 4. Open the Extra Drive Mount Options